 Fostering in Lancashire

-Excel Fostering is actively recruiting foster carers in Lancashire.
+Excel Fostering is actively recruiting foster carers across Lancashire.
 We have a contract with the local authority of Lancashire County Council to provide foster homes for a variety of types of care and the ability to work closely with our local carers from our offices in St Annes and Burnley.
 We have all the support and resources you need to be ready to provide these services, and we have access to a number of local venues that ensure we can deliver local training and advice, as well as a responsive network of social workers who are always on hand to answer your questions.
 While we can rarely predict what child or children will need someone like you to provide the love, care, and protection they deserve, we can assure you that there is a constant need for more foster parents in the area.

 Interested in fostering in Lancashire?
 First of all, it would be great If you live in the Lancashire area and have a spare bedroom.
 Your age, marital status, gender, sexuality, disability, or employment status are not problems.
 There is one age factor, to be completely accurate – you should be at least 21 years old, but there is no upper age limit.
 Find out more about the full foster care requirements now.

 Whether you have experience as a foster carer or have never considered fostering in Lancashire before, we are eager to talk to you about making a career with Excel.
 Speaking of careers, some people have asked if they can foster if they work outside the home.
 There are circumstances where you may, however, ideally you should have enough flexibility to undertake the necessary care for the youngster.

 One of the more frequent types of fostering needs is for placements for siblings.
 Brothers and sisters are often taken into care together and when possible, we prefer to place them together.
 The challenge is that each child must have a separate bedroom, although young siblings of the same gender may share a bedroom.
 They would each need their own separate bed.